openflam/openflam.github.io/index.md

 *OpenVPS* is a global-scale federated and widely-distributed mapping and localization service.
 Here, we provide the documentation and links to some tools built for *OpenVPS*.

+## VPS Map server

+This is a reference implementation of a map server that provides the Visual Positioning Service (VPS) using neural-network based feature extractor and matcher.
+We also provide an augmented reality application that displays the tagged waypoints against the real-world using the VPS.

+<video src="/assets/videos/spatial_server.mp4" autoplay loop muted width="500"></video>

 ## Geo-domain Explorer

 <a href="https://openvps.github.io/geo-domain-explorer/" target="_blank">Geo-domain Explorer tool</a> visualizes the geo-domains that are queried by an OpenVPS device for a given location and confidence radius.
 It also automates the creation of DNS records needed to register a map server to make it discoverable by OpenVPS.
 See [Geo-domain explorer]({% link pages/tools/geodomain-explorer.md %}) section for documentation.